VanillaEdge/Server-Authoritive-Vehicle/README.md

 ## Known Bugs

-* The gravity compensation logic leads to the car being flip prone (?)
+* The gravity compensation logic leads to the car being flip prone (?).
 * The cars sometimes (?) levitate into the air in public servers.
 * The steering causes visible mispredictions.
+* Cars pre-spawned in workspace simetimes (?) appear in different locations when you start a new server.
+* Getting out of a car sometimes lets you see the void for a split second (?).

 All of these issues are caused by Roblox's current Server Authority implementation.